MicrosoftDocs/security/security-docs/zero-trust/azure-protect-resources-cyberattacks.md

 Because of these considerations, you should prioritize locking resources that, if changed or deleted, would cause the most disruption.
 For example, locking a virtual network instead of a whole resource group can prevent the lock from being too restrictive on other resources within the resource group.

 Locks may also have some considerations for the Recovery Time Objectives for workloads being failed over.
 Your disaster recovery plan should take the locks into account, and you should have a tested procedure for the removal of locks in a controlled manner.
-You will need to train your admins and SecOps staff on how to manage locks as part of both day-to-day operations and emergency scenarios.
+You'll need to train your admins and SecOps staff on how to manage locks as part of both day-to-day operations and emergency scenarios.

 Administrators with access to remove the locks should be limited and should involve JIT access such as that provided with Microsoft Entra [Privileged Identity Management](/entra/id-governance/privileged-identity-management/pim-configure).
 Access to change locks on resources are controlled with the Microsoft.Authorization/locks/* scope and shouldn't be granted as part of standing access.